fioriappsusage/fioriappsusage.github.io/docs/2020/inst/step-4.md

 1. Go to SAP Gui transaction **su01**

-2. Assign `ZNYPE_FAMAN` role to all the users you want to monitor
+2. Assign `ZNYPE_FAMEM` role to all the users you want to monitor

-3. Assign `ZNYPE_FACEN` to users who should run the report
+3. Assign `ZNYPE_FAMAN` to users that should have access to report